zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

         return 0;
 ```

-The same is true of `arch_prctl(ARCH_SET_GS)` and probably sigreturn as well...
+The same is true of `arch_prctl(ARCH_SET_GS)` as well...

-Luckily x86 has an extension called fsgsbase that is commonly enabled, which lets gs base be set from user space via the wrgsbase instruction!
+Luckily x86 has an extension called fsgsbase that is commonly enabled, which lets gsbase be set from user space via the wrgsbase instruction!

 `asm volatile("wrgsbase %0" : : "r" (gsbase));`